-The truth is, someone may be board certified in internal medicine or another speciality and no one has really ascertained that their technique in doing an ankle reflex enables them to accurately say a reflex is truly absent — take note, you would be surprised how most 'absent' reflexes become 'present' when you learn good technique.
+The truth is, someone may be board certified in internal medicine or another specialty and no one has really ascertained that their technique in doing an ankle reflex enables them to accurately say a reflex is truly absent — take note, you would be surprised how most 'absent' reflexes become 'present' when you learn good technique.

 More and more health care professionals are to do more with less.
 The number of stories about healthcare providers ordering unnecessary labs, images and other expensive tests are growing.
 We believe that caring for the patient starts at the bedside with observing, examining and connecting with our patients.
 This is what the Stanford Medicine 25 teaches and promotes.

 In observing students and residents perform physical diagnosis maneuvers at the bedside, we observe that though they know the theory, their technique may prevent them from eliciting the sign reliably.